 A Compassionate City Serves Everyone

-The City is planning to open a new year-round shelter for adults experiencing homelessness this fall at Calvary Christian Center in Elk Grove.
+The City has opened a new year-round shelter for adults experiencing homelessness this fall at Calvary Christian Center in Elk Grove.
 The shelter could operate through October 2028 while the City works to identify a suitable permanent location.
-Funded by Elk Grove’s Measure E, the program will provide compassionate care and wrap-around services for up to 35 Elk Grove residents who may be having difficulty securing housing on their own.
+Funded by Elk Grove’s Measure E, the program provides compassionate care and wrap-around services for up to 35 Elk Grove residents who may be having difficulty securing housing on their own.

 Sign up for updates regarding the year-round shelter.